Skip to main content

 tip

 Use this pattern when you want a familiar numeric tonal scale.
-Use the purpose-based pattern (above) when you prefer semantic intent in the class names.
-Both can coexist in the same project.
+Use the purpose-based pattern above when you want the class names to describe intent.
+Both can live in the same project.

 Generating semantic colors with the semantic command

-One base hex → 11 entries with mirror inversion + matching config.cjs mapping.
-Both files in one step.
+One base hex creates 11 entries with mirror inversion and the matching config.cjs mapping.

 > purgetss semantic '#15803d' amazon